Exchange Programme for

 Four places will be offered and organised through ESOR.
 The successful applicants will receive a grant jointly provided by ESR/ESOR and ESPR.

 1. These exchange programmes are applicable to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists.
-Previous basic paediatric radiology training is essential prior to taking this opportunity.
+Basic paediatric radiology training is essential.

-2. Basic knowledge of current clinical practice in paediatric radiology with regard to plain films, fluoroscopy, ultrasound, CT and MRI.
+2. Basic knowledge of current clinical practice in paediatric radiology with regard to plain films, fluoroscopy, ultrasound, CT and MRI is required.
 Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment is essential.
-Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
+Understanding the medico-legal implications of uncertainty and errors in diagnostic radiology is necessary.
 A good clinical background in other disciplines, which has been achieved through clinical experience and training prior to entering the fellowship.
 Clinical experience in paediatrics is advantageous.

-4. An active ESR and ESPR membership is required.
+4. Active ESR and ESPR memberships are required.

 PLEASE NOTE: